mhndaz/Wazuh-Based-SIEM/README.md

 we can set up out wazuh agent to minitor a spesific location as well by adding a rule under C:\Program Files (x86)\ossec-agent by setting-up the OSSEC.CONF file

-for out lab here we are going to monitor the network drive
+-For out lab here we are going to monitor the network drive

 <img width="625" height="247" alt="Network Share" src="https://github.com/user-attachments/assets/d2578598-1663-42ec-8fb8-d23a99a91280" />